 When I was growing up in Eastbourne I always had cereal for breakfast and I found that I was always hungry when it came to 9:30, 10 o’clock.
 I always wondered why.
 The other option was always to have toast and this also didn’t sustain me for long.
 This has continued into my adult life and now I know more about food I can see why they didn’t.

 As a chiropractor I need my energy for my job and I wasn’t getting enough from my breakfast.
-When I think about it the realism is that the typical breakfasts most of us have are made up of only carbs and actually to sustain us we need protein and fat in our diet.
+When I think about it the realism is that the typical breakfasts most of us have are made up of only carbs.
+To actually to sustain us we need protein and fat in our diet.

 Breakfast is called breakfast because we are breaking the fast and therefore we need a good quality meal.

 We switched to granola with yoghurt but then soon realised that this was made up mainly of oats and not a great deal of the many nuts that it said was in it and basically full of sugar.
 We found a recipe for a homemade granola, which also happened to be gluten free, and decided to give this a try.
 This was full of lots of good fats which are really good for your health.
 We were very happy with how much longer this sustained us and thought that we would share it for the benefit of others.
 Lots of people don’t know what a good breakfast should have so here is the granola recipe that we have.
 Maybe you can try it to see if your hunger pangs don’t come on so quickly.
 You can let me know if you like the recipe by leaving me a comment.

 1 ½ cups of nuts of your choice (We tend to put almonds, pecans, walnuts and hazelnuts)